nikolay-borzov/rainmeter-monochrome/README.md

 ### GPU

-Displays GPU usage/temperature, fan speed, dedicated memory usage and 1-5 top processes using GPU.
-When used dedicated bar is hovered a percent of used memory is displayed.
-When "GPU" label is hovered the GPU name is displayed as a tooltip
+Displays GPU usage (GPU Core Load), temperature, fan speed, memory usage and 1-5 top processes using GPU.
+When memory bar is hovered a percent of used memory is displayed.
+When "GPU" label is hovered the GPU adapter name is displayed as a tooltip

 ![GPU skin image](images/gpu.png)